elastic/apm-pipeline-library/.github/actions/combine-needs-status/README.md

 ## About

-GitHub Action that exits with the combined status of the provided needs context.
+Evaluates the combined the status results of the provided needs context.
 This is useful for creating a single status check.

 That status check can the be set as required status check or it can be used